 Why is It Important to Disable Folder Browsing?

-An improperly configured server makes your WordPress directory or folders visible to the public if they know where to look.
-Attackers know how to find this information and can browse through your WordPress files and folders.
+An improperly configured server can make your WordPress directories or folders visible to the public—if they know where to look.
+Experienced attackers understand what directory browsing is and know how to exploit it to access sensitive information.

-Your WordPress folders contain every information about your Website.
-This includes all the files and media you use, your WordPress themes, plugins, and other settings and configuration.
-Think of your WordPress folder as the hard drive on your computer.
+Your WordPress folders contain everything about your website: media files, themes, plugins, settings, and other important configurations.
+Think of your WordPress directory as the hard drive of your website.

 First Step – Check if Directory Browsing is Enabled on Your Website